Probus (emperor): As emperor

 In 280–281, Probus put down three usurpers, Julius Saturninus, Proculus and Bonosus.
-The extent of these revolts is not clear, but there are clues that they were not just local problems (an inscription with the name of Probus erased has been found as far as Spain).
-Following this, Probus then put down a revolt by an unnamed rebel in Britain with the assistance of a certain Victorinus, who was later made consul in 282.
+The extent of these revolts is not clear, but there are clues that they were not just local problems, as erasures of Probus' name have been found in places like Spain.
+Following this, Probus put down a revolt by an unnamed rebel king in Britain with the assistance of a man named Victorinus, who was later made consul in 282.
 During the winter of 281, the emperor was in Rome, where he celebrated a triumph.